momacs/pram/README.md

 ### The Lotka-Volterra Model with a Food Restriction Process

-The Lotka-Volterra model of population dynamics contains four paratemers.
+The Lotka-Volterra model of population dynamics contains four parameters.
 When one of them, the prey reproduction rate parameter, is affected by a linear process that decreases it slowly but surely, the following picture emerges.

 ![The Lotka-Volterra model with a linear process](media/sim-model-composition/lv-lin-proc.png)